 - WooCommerce Table Rate Shipping – PRO

-There are some themes developed by WooThemes, while others developed WooCommerce friendly themes.
-The WooThemes are paid and can be bought separately.
-While the other third party themes like MojoThemes are free as well as paid.
+There are some themes developed by WooThemes, while others developed Woocommerce-friendly themes.
+The WooThemes are paid for and can be bought separately.
+While the other third-party themes like MojoThemes are free as well as paid.

 WooCommerce has developed a complete learning management and training management system, with features to add courses, lessons, and tests.
 It has an extension as well for content dripping using which content is delivered automatically to students based on a certain logic.
 You can define the logic like sending weekly lessons to students.

 With WooCommerce you can create training products, which a student can buy and start the course.
 Go through the assessments, clear the modules, and so on.

 It works seamlessly with every WooCommerce-friendly theme.
 Sensui is built in collaboration with Automattic, which is also behind products like WordPress.com, Jetpack, and Gravatar.

 It will not be an exaggeration if we can call WooCommerce a DIY eCommerce application development tool, with all the basic functions embedded in it by default, and more advanced and complex functions can be added using extensions and plugins.

 - It can be easily customized